We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Internet Backup

 Your VoIP provider isn’t responsible for the broadband that comes into your facility.
 While it’s true that employees could resort to VoIP softphone apps on their smartphones if the internet goes out, but a secondary broadband line for internet backup is a solid investment.
 Some consultants advise that one broadband line be utilized solely for VoIP traffic while the other carries the other internet traffic of the company.
 This scenario can work well as long as the traffic on one line can default to the other line if one internet feed goes down.
+VoIP for Smartphones Softphone apps allow employees to access the company telephone system seamlessly.
+However, it’s important to ensure that there are mobile device management policies and protocols in place that ensure that your company’s communications are secure and compliant on both BYO and fleet devices.

 Testing Enterprise VoIP Systems Within a Business Continuity Strategy